 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 39.3%, 80 basis points worse than the prior-year quarter.
-Operating margin was 16.1%, 50 basis points worse than the prior-year quarter.
-Net margin was 11.7%, 50 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 40.2%, 30 basis points worse than the prior-year quarter.
+Operating margin was 16.6%, 20 basis points worse than the prior-year quarter.
+Net margin was 12.5%, 30 basis points better than the prior-year quarter.
 (Margins calculated in GAAP terms.)

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Rockwell Automation is outperform, with an average price target of $78.71.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Rockwell Automation is hold, with an average price target of $92.88.

 Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Rockwell Automation.
-Learn how to maximize your investment income and get "The 3 DOW Stocks Dividend Investors Need."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.